KetchuppOfficial/Hash_Table/README.md

 # Hash functions research

 **Experiment conditions.** Hash table was filled with words of *"The Lord of the Rings"*.
 If a word has already been added, it won't be added again.
-Sequently each word differs from others.
+Consequently each word differs from others.
 It means that this experiment is a way to estimate the quality of a hash function.

 My program calculates the number of collisions in every bucket and prints it into a .txt file.
 This data is visualized with the help of **python**.
 You can see information about hash functions, that were used, below.